wrenger/obsidian-languagetool/README.md

 **LanguageTool tries to auto-detect the language used.** Selecting a specific language (under `Settings / LanguageTool / Static language`) usually is not necessary.
 This feature enables the user to spellcheck in different languages within the same document (e.g., a dissertation written in English with quotes in a foreign language), which is ordinarily not possible with the built-in spellcheck function of Obsidian.

-You can also specify a document language in the properties of a document.
-Just add a property (usually `crtl+;`) with the name `lt_language` and a language code (`en-US`, `de-DE`, ...) as value.

 **Custom Spellchecker Dictionary:** You can add words to this dictionary directly from the editor and remove them again in the Obsidian settings (`Settings / LanguageTool / Spellcheck Dictionary`).

-## Note Specific Configuration
+## Note-Specific Configuration

-You can overwrite some configuration options in notes.
+You can overwrite various configuration options in notes.
 This allows you to customize LanguageTool for a specific note.
-The following properties can be added to a note:
+The following settings can be in the note's properties:

 ```md
 ---